BDR14334/Job-App-Autofiller/README.md

 - The user submits the job application or edits the information as needed.

-## Use Case: UC-9: Toggle Sidebar In and Out with Arrow Button
+## UC-9: Toggle Sidebar In and Out with Arrow Button

 **Summary:**
 The Toggle Sidebar with Arrow Button allows the user to slide the Chrome extension’s sidebar interface in and out of view, providing an easy way to manage the app's visibility while browsing.